-Scheduling for Fall Term 2015 is now complete.
-Scheduling for Winter Term 2016 will begin during Fall Quarter 2015.
+Scheduling for Winter Term 2016 is now complete.
+Scheduling for Spring Term 2016 will begin during Fall Quarter 2015.

 CRN courses taught by members of the Working Group for Active Teaching and Learning have first scheduling priority.
 Priority will then be given to CRN courses whose curricula have been adapted to be taught in a LearnLab.
 Third priority is given to courses using active/collaborative/cooperative learning techniques in conjunction with the use of media and computing technology.

 Laptops are run from battery power when in use, and must be recharged after each class session.
 To accommodate this, we will not schedule groups using the laptops back to back.
 Instructors are encouraged to practice power management by having students close the laptop lids when not in use; this puts the laptops into sleep mode, and prolongs the life of the battery.
 Laptops can be awakened by hitting the power button once.